Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/06_behavior.rst

 If you try to compile this program, you might get a warning from the compiler about use of uninitialized object.
 Because compilers optimize code during many transformation steps from source code to machine code, programs containing undefined behavior might be deformed even further, amplifying problems.
 This is a very simple case but as the code gets larger and more complex, it gets really hard to predict and search for potential errors.
 Many optimizations transform machine code based on the assumption that the program has no bugs - if they didn't there would be no sense in optimizing malfunctioning code.

-As a result, any C++ program containing undefined behavior can exhibit one or more of the following:
+As a result, any C or C++ program containing undefined behavior can exhibit one or more of the following:

 - unpredictable random crashes
 - crashes under certain scenarios
 - program freezes or slows down significantly
 - program continues but does not behave as expected
 - program works correctly (or at least seems to)
+- program doesn't build or doesn't start

 Basically, there are no limits on what can happen.
-For this reason, you should always try to make your programs free of undefined behavior.
+For this reason, **you should always try to make your programs free of undefined behavior**.

 Other behaviors
 ###############